 Possums are marsupials which are active at night and have become well-adapted to urban environments.

 Possums can feed on the vegetables, fruit, flowers and new plants in or near gardens.
-Male brushtail possums can become a nuisance with their loud, rough-sounding calls, although they do not have a reputation for spreading disease.
+Male brushtail possums can become a nuisance with their loud, rough-sounding calls.
 They also give off a strong smell which can create anxiety for some.
 Dogs sometimes become nervous if there are possums nearby, and incessant barking can be stressful for the people around them.

 Do you have a possum problem?